Tonsillectomy & Adenotonsillectomy

 Frequent and severe tonsillitis

 Your doctor may recommend an operation if your child is getting tonsillitis frequently and it's affecting their schooling.
 As a general guideline:

 - 6 or more infections in 1 year (and each infection is severe enough to affect normal life such as needing time off school) or

 - 4 to 5 each year in the last 2 years or

-- 3 to 4 each year over 3 or more years
+- 3 each year in the last 3 years

 Your doctor may recommend this operation when there is so much damage to your child's tonsils that they remain infected and do not respond well to antibiotic treatment.
 They may have a sore throat much of the time, often with bad breath and sometimes yellow, cheesy, bad-smelling and bad tasting material in the small cracks in the tonsils.

 For sleep-disordered breathing

 Studies show that an adenotonsillectomy will cure or improve symptoms of sleep-disordered breathing in 80 to 97 in 100 cases.
 The operation is more successful if there are no other conditions that may be contributing to sleep-disordered breathing (such as obesity).
 On rare occasions, the adenoids may grow again.

 For repeated acute tonsillitis